 Balak Summons Balaam

-1 The Israelites traveled, and encamped in the plains of Moab beyond the Jordan at Jericho.
-2 Balak the son of Zippor saw all that Israel had done to the Amorites, 3 Moab was very afraid of the people, and he was distressed because the Israelites were so numerous.
-4 Moab said to the elders of Midian, “Now this multitude will devour all that is around us, as the ox devours the grass of the field.”
+1 The Israelites traveled and encamped in the plains of Moab beyond the Jordan at Jericho.
+2 Balak the son of Zippor saw all that Israel had done to the Amorites.
+3 Moab was distressed and terrified of the people because the Israelites were so numerous.
+4 Moab said to the elders of Midian, “Now this multitude will devour all that is around us, like the ox devours the grass of the field.”

 Balak the son of Zippor was king of Moab at that time.
-5 He sent messengers to Balaam the son of Beor, to Pethor, which is by the River, to the land of the children of his people, to call him, saying, “Behold, there is a people who came out of Egypt.
-Behold, they cover the surface of the earth, and they are dwelling across from me.
-6 Please come now therefore, and curse this people for me; for they are too mighty for me.
-Perhaps I shall prevail, that we may strike them, and that I may drive them out of the land; for I know that he whom you bless is blessed, and he whom you curse is cursed.”
+5 He sent messengers to Balaam the son of Beor, to Pethor, which is by the River, to the land of the descendants of his people, to call him, saying, “There is a people who came out of Egypt.
+They cover the face of the earth, and they are dwelling across from me.
+6 Please come now therefore and curse this people for me, for they are too mighty for me.
+Perhaps I shall prevail, that we may strike them and that I may drive them out of the land, for I know that he whom you bless is blessed, and he whom you curse is cursed.”

 7 The elders of Moab and the elders of Midian departed with the diviner’s compensation in their hand.
-They came to Balaam, and spoke to him the words of Balak.
+They came to Balaam and told him the words of Balak.

-8 He said to them, “Lodge here this night, and I will bring you word again, as the Lord speaks to me.”
-So the princes of Moab stayed with Balaam.
+8 He said to them, “Lodge here tonight, and I will bring word back, as the Lord speaks to me.”
+So the leaders of Moab stayed with Balaam.

-10 Balaam said to God, “Balak the son of Zippor, king of Moab, has said to me, 11 ‘Behold, there is a people that has come out of Egypt which covers the face of the earth.
+10 Balaam answered God, “Balak the son of Zippor, king of Moab has said to me, 11 ‘There is a people that has come out of Egypt which covers the face of the earth.
 Come now and curse them for me.
 Perhaps I will be able to fight against them and drive them out.’ ”

 12 God said to Balaam, “You shall not go with them.
 You shall not curse the people, for they are blessed.”

-13 Balaam rose up in the morning, and said to the princes of Balak, “Go to your land; for the Lord refuses to give me permission to go with you.”
+13 Balaam rose up in the morning and said to the leaders of Balak, “Go to your land, for the Lord refuses to give me permission to go with you.”

-15 Balak again sent princes, more, and more honorable than they.
-16 They came to Balaam, and said to him, “Balak the son of Zippor says, ‘Please let nothing hinder you from coming to me, 17 for I will promote you to very great honor, and whatever you say to me I will do.
+15 Balak again sent leaders, more and more honorable than they.
+16 They came to Balaam and said to him, “Balak the son of Zippor says, ‘Please let nothing hinder you from coming to me, 17 for I will promote you to very great honor and whatever you say to me I will do.
 Please come therefore, and curse this people for me.’ ”

-20 God came to Balaam at night, and said to him, “If the men have come to call you, rise up, go with them; but you shall do only the word which I speak to you.”
+20 God came to Balaam at night and said to him, “If the men have come to call you, get up and go with them, but you shall do only the word which I speak to you.”